-Our program prepares students to enter a variety of medical fields by offering FOUR certifications in one program.
-Qualified students will be able to take the American Medical Technologist (AMT) certification test to become a Registered Medical Assistant (RMA); and gain certifications for Phlebotomy Technician, EKG Technician, and Electronic Health Records Specialist.
+Our program offers students the opportunity to get FOUR certifications in one program.
+Qualified students will be able to take the American Medical Technologist (AMT) certification test to become a Registered Medical Assistant (RMA) along with certifications for Phlebotomy, EKG, and Electronic Health Records Specialist.

 - 1000 Clock Hours (840 classroom hours and 160 externship hours)